Jaguar E-Pace review

 The Jaguar E-Pace has its work cut out in the ultra-competitive small premium SUV market

 If you’ve lusted after a Jaguar F-Pace but wanted its essence bottled-up in a smaller package, then the Jaguar E-Pace isn’t quite that car.
 It’s a competent member of the small premium SUV market, though, because it's decent enough to drive, smart enough to look at, and available in a variety of configurations.

 Ultimately it fails to really stand out against some particularly strong rivals, in spite of a mid-life facelift bringing welcome improvements to driving feel, efficiency and the on-board infotainment set-up.
 Have a good long sit in one before you take the plunge, as the interior isn’t the most exciting place to be, while the car's running costs could be better.

 About the Jaguar E-Pace

-It’s highly unusual for a car to be switched to a new platform mid-way through it’s life, but that’s what JLR has done for the E-Pace SUV.
-It’s a move allowing the introduction of a new plug-in hybrid (PHEV) variant that should attract more business customers, and which also addresses criticisms of the previous model’s less than sparkling handling and off-the-pace infotainment.
+It’s highly unusual for a car to be switched to a new platform mid-way through it’s life, but that’s what JLR did for the E-Pace SUV back in 2020.
+It was a move that allowed the introduction of a new plug-in hybrid (PHEV) variant which offered more appeal to business customers, and also addressed criticisms of the previous model’s less than sparkling handling and lacklustre infotainment system.

 The new E-Pace underpinnings are a version of the PTA platform shared with the latest versions of the Discovery Sport and Range Rover Evoque.
 They’re lighter and more advanced, but you can’t tell you’re looking at a new E-Pace by what’s lurking under the bodywork.